BuvinJT/distbuilder/docs/QuickStart.md

 Similar to the Hello Packages Example, Hello Merge demonstrates how you can "merge" multiple "packages" into a *single package* within an installer.
-The content of the two programs, which worked independently, become one component which may *NOT* be installed selectively by the user.
+The content of the two programs, which worked independently, will become one component which may *NOT* be installed selectively by the user.

 This example requires that both of the first examples (Hello World & Hello World Tk) be present in the testing environment